vfp9/intl/readme.md

 the source of localization difficulties.
 The `DEFINE WINDOW` may have the following internationally sensitive clauses: the `TITLE` of the window;
-its `FONT` (which might need to vary with locale ); and the `ICON` file (which may not be appropriate for all locales ).
+its `FONT` (which might need to vary with locale ); and the `ICON` file (which may not be appropriate for all 语言环境 ).

 ----